 Value that grows the more we work together

-Q. What does it mean that you went out onto the streets of Seongsu-dong?
+Q. What do you mean by "going out onto the streets of Seongsu-dong"?

 You know how there are artisanal shoemakers in Seongsu-dong with decades of experience?
 We wanted to discuss whether it was possible to make shoes out of tires, and if so, how to go about it.
 With the exception of one or two places, most of them wouldn’t even give us the time of day.
 But a few told us it was possible, which gave us hope.
 Among them, we ended up working with an artisan who listened to our vision and found it intriguing.

-Q. Was there a reason why they wouldn't even talk to me?
+Q. Was there a reason why they wouldn't even give me the time of day?

-I think they turned us down because it was a new endeavor.
-Their reasons were things like, “Putting tires into a shoe-making machine might break it,” or “We could make them, but we don’t have the time.”
+I think they turned us down because it was a new idea.
+Their reasons were things like, “If we put tires into the shoe-making machine, it might break,” or “We could make them, but we don’t have the time.”

-When we analyzed the efficiency, we realized that using commercially available materials and methods could reduce both time and costs by about a third.
-However, we placed greater importance on value.
+When we analyzed the efficiency, we realized that using commercially available materials and methods could cut the time and cost by about a third.
+But we valued the concept more highly.
 That’s why we didn’t give up on using tires as our main material.

 Q. Was it

-We were worried about the costs.
-So we explained from the start that we were going to launch a crowdfunding campaign.
+We were concerned about the costs.
+So, we explained from the very beginning that we planned to launch a crowdfunding campaign.
 Surprisingly, the artisans in Seongsu-dong were quite familiar with the concept of crowdfunding.

-They understood just how much of a struggle we were facing and why we had no choice but to start from scratch.
-Since we were able to begin with most of their concerns already addressed, I felt a little more at ease.
+They understood just how little we had to work with and why we had no choice but to start from scratch.
+Since we were able to begin with most of their concerns already addressed, I think we felt a little more at ease.

-Q. I heard you put a lot of effort into ensuring the project was polished.
+Q. I heard you put a lot of effort into making sure it was perfect.

 We put a tremendous amount of effort into processing the tires and adapting them for use in shoes.
 We researched whether conventional shoe adhesives could be used and whether it was possible to sew the tires.

 However, the quality and craftsmanship of the shoes are largely due to the artisans’ hard work.
-While we provided the experience of working with tires, the technical know-how, and eco-friendly values, the artisans were responsible for everything else that went into creating the final product.
+While we provided the experience of using tires, the production know-how, and eco-friendly values, the artisans were responsible for everything else that went into creating the final product.

 Q. I heard you’ve filed a patent?

-We have filed a patent for a machine used in the tire processing stage, as well as a patent for the shoe manufacturing process that transforms the processed tires into shoes.
+We have filed a patent for a machine used in the tire processing stage.
+We have also filed a patent for the shoe manufacturing process that transforms the processed tires into shoes.

-Of course, this wasn’t achieved by us alone; we’ve secured these patents thanks to the tremendous efforts of the engineering team, the shoe factory’s R&D department, and the production staff.
+Of course, this wasn’t achieved solely by us; we’ve secured these patents thanks to the tremendous efforts of the engineering team, the shoe factory’s R&D department, and the production staff.

 Funding: More Than Just Funding

-Q. Even though it’s such a complex and difficult process,
+Q. Even though this is such a complex and difficult process,

-is there a reason you insist on fashion upcycling?
+is there a reason you remain committed to fashion upcycling?

 In the past, fashion was produced quickly and consumed just as quickly.
-But these days, people care so much about the environment that we even have a term for it: “sustainable fashion.”
+But these days, people care so much about the environment that we’ve even coined the term “sustainable fashion.”
 That’s why I believe fashion upcycling is important now and will continue to be important in the future.
 So I have no choice but to stick with it.
-People who resonate with our shoe designs and values tell me they find them truly unique and enjoyable.
+People who connect with our shoe designs and values tell us they find them truly unique and enjoyable.

 Q. What is the goal of Tread & Groove?

 Some people ask, “How much of the tire problem can really be solved by making shoes out of them?”
 But when I think about the environment, I believe that small initiatives like this can serve as a catalyst.
-We tried making shoes, but if someone else comes up with a better way to use tires or devises a method to dispose of them, I feel we’ve provided an important starting point.
+We tried making shoes, but if someone else comes up with a better way to use tires or finds a way to recycle them, I believe we’ve provided an important starting point.

 Tread and Groove Logo

-Q. Is there anything you’d like to say to everyone reading this interview?
+Q. Is there anything you’d like to say to everyone watching this interview?

-There’s a saying that “ten people taking one step is more important and valuable than one person taking ten steps.”
+There’s a saying that “one step taken by ten people is more important and valuable than ten steps taken by one person.”
 It’s a saying I really love.
-I, too, believe that inspiring many people to take small steps is more important than one person struggling alone and working tirelessly to protect the environment.
-Even if it’s just buying a single pair of shoes, if you choose upcycled shoes made from recycled tires, I consider that a small but meaningful step.
+I, too, believe that rather than one person struggling alone and working tirelessly to protect the environment, it’s more important to inspire many people to take small steps.
+Even when buying a single pair of shoes, if you choose upcycled shoes made from recycled tires, I consider that a small but meaningful step.
 If many of you resonate with our values and take that small step with us, I would be absolutely delighted.

 Where are your steps leading you?
-If you’ve felt even a little concern for the environment, I believe you’ve already taken a meaningful step forward.
-I hope your days are filled with many more meaningful steps, and I’d like to congratulate Jin Guk-in, CEO of Ion, on his selection by Forbes. 🙂
+If you’ve felt even a little concern for the environment, I believe you’ve already taken a meaningful step.
+I hope your days are filled with many more meaningful steps, and I’d like to congratulate Jin Kuk-in, CEO of Ion, on being featured in Forbes. 🙂

 Go toWadiz